cs3157-borowski/guides/multipass_vscode.md

 Once connected, you can open a folder on the VM by going to File > Open Folder... and navigating to your desired directory.

 ### Done!
-Now you can code in VS Code using your Multipass VM.
+Now you can code in VS Code using your Multipass VM

 ## Opening your Project in the Future